AkashBorgalli/Adult-Income-Classification/README.md

 ## 📝 Features used from AzureML for this project

 - Maintains snapshot of code.
-- Logs Important Metrics and images on experiment dashboards as well as print in system logs .
+- Logs Important Metrics and images on experiment dashboards as well as print in system logs.
 - Shows feature importance.
 - Created ML Pipeline (Datastats --> data pre-processing --> Model Training )
 - Published ML Pipeline for Scheduling to run every week.